-In addition to educating/advocating about the urgency for large scale sustainable efforts, he works to continuously improve his own personal impact by supporting sustainable businesses and cooperatives, enjoying a vegan lifestyle, purchasing renewable energy, and participating in the emerging paradigm of collaborative consumption.
+In addition to educating/advocating about the urgency to transition to a Circular Economy, he works to continuously improve his own personal impact by supporting sustainable businesses and cooperatives, enjoying a vegan lifestyle, purchasing renewable energy his family, and participating in the emerging paradigm of collaborative consumption.

 Having married a New Yorker while living in California, Barent moved to Brooklyn in 2011 to live with his new wife, have a daughter and lower their ecological footprint (currently 1.34 planets).
 He now teaches courses on sustainability and/or design at The New School in New York City while designing sustainable solutions.